Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Introduction

 \section{Introduction}

-In quantum many-body systems, low-energy physics is often governed by a restricted subspace of the full Hilbert space.
-To understand the essential behavior in this regime, it is useful to construct effective Hamiltonians that accurately describe the dynamics within this subspace.
-A widely adopted strategy for deriving such models is to block-diagonalize the microscopic Hamiltonian via a unitary transformation, thereby decoupling the low-energy sector from higher-energy states.
+In quantum many-body systems, low-energy properties are often governed by a restricted subspace of the full Hilbert space.
+Effective Hamiltonians provide an effective description within a chosen target subspace while incorporating the influence of high-energy degrees of freedom.
+A common strategy is to construct such Hamiltonians through perturbative or non-perturbative transformations that decouple the low- and high-energy sectors~\cite{VanVleck1929,Bloch1958,Schrieffer1966,GlazekWilson1993,GlazekWilson1994,Wegner1994,Mielke1998,Kehrein2006}.

-Conventional approaches to block diagonalization are often based on perturbative methods, which provide analytic derivation of effective Hamiltonians through systematic series expansions~\cite{desCloizeaux1960,Takahashi1977,Shavitt1980,oitmaa_hamer_zheng_2006,Knetter2000A,Knetter2003}.
-While these techniques are conceptually transparent and computationally efficient in weak coupling regimes, their applicability is inherently limited by the requirement of a small expansion parameter.
-In many physically relevant situations, however, the system parameters lie outside the perturbative regime, making such approaches unreliable.
+Traditional approaches frequently rely on perturbative expansions, which generate analytic effective Hamiltonians order by order in a small control parameter~\cite{desCloizeaux1960,Takahashi1977,Shavitt1980,Durand1983,oitmaa_hamer_zheng_2006,Knetter2000A,Knetter2003}.
+Although these constructions are conceptually transparent, they are limited to regimes where the expansion remains controlled.
+In many systems of current interest, however, the relevant couplings are not perturbatively small, and strong level mixing invalidates purely perturbative treatments.

-Several non-perturbative frameworks have been developed to overcome this limitation.
-A notable example is the continuous unitary (CU) transformation method~\cite{Wegner1994,Mielke1998,Kehrein2006}, which employs differential flow equations to achieve block diagonalization without relying on perturbation theory.
-More recently, a hybrid method that combines the CU transformation with numerical linked-cluster (NLC) expansions~\cite{RigolBS2006,RigolBS2007,Tang2013} has been introduced to construct effective models on finite clusters and extrapolate them non-perturbatively to the thermodynamic limit~\cite{YangS2011,Coester2015}.
-This approach has been successfully applied to both gapped systems and systems with quasi-degenerate low-energy manifolds~\cite{YangACLS2012,Ixert2014,Coester2015}.
-These developments demonstrate the increasing demand for accurate and computationally tractable non-perturbative techniques.
+Several non-perturbative frameworks have therefore been developed.
+A prominent example is the continuous unitary transformation (CUT) method~\cite{Wegner1994,Mielke1998,Kehrein2006}, which achieves block diagonalization through flow equations without requiring a small expansion parameter.
+More recently, hybrid approaches~\cite{YangS2011,YangACLS2012,Ixert2014,Coester2015} combining CUT with the numerical linked-cluster expansion (NLCE)~\cite{RigolBS2006,RigolBS2007,Tang2013} have enabled the construction of effective models on finite clusters, followed by non-perturbative extrapolation to the thermodynamic limit.
+Related projective block-diagonalization schemes combined with NLCE have also been proposed~\cite{Hormann2023}.
+These developments motivate a unified and numerically robust framework for constructing effective Hamiltonians beyond perturbation theory.